virgiegv/map-my-world/README.md

 API docs will be available at http://127.0.0.1/docs

-A Postman collection with examples is available at: https://documenter.getpostman.com/view/36652229/2sA3s7jpLS
+A Postman collection with examples and in-depth descriptions of the available endpoint is available at: https://documenter.getpostman.com/view/36652229/2sA3s7jpLS

-See other docs at this repo's wiki.
+See other docs at this repo's wiki: https://github.com/virgiegv/map-my-world/wiki/Map-My-World:-Design-and-Considerations